 A Front-Row Seat to Olympic History

 My involvement came as a physiotherapist appointed to the medical team, responsible for weight-classified sports including Taekwondo, boxing, judo and wrestling.
-I was lucky enough to be sitting on the mat in her corner when the gold medal decision went her way.
+I was fortunate to be selected as part of a broader team of doctors, psychologists, dietitians and musculoskeletal therapists.

 The Injury Before the Final

-The day before the competition, Lauren had been diagnosed with a fracture to her little finger, an injury that threatened her participation in the gold medal event.
-She faced a choice: withdraw altogether or find an alternative solution that would allow her to compete and potentially secure Australia’s first gold medal in this relatively unknown sport at the time.
+She faced a choice: withdraw altogether or find a practical solution that would allow her to compete and potentially secure Australia’s first gold medal in this relatively unknown sport at the time.

-Because she needed to grip and strike with that hand, we decided to make a splint that would allow her to perform these actions, even if at reduced capacity.
+Because she needed to grip and strike with that hand, we decided to make a splint that would allow her to perform those actions, even if at a reduced capacity.
 We hoped that with adrenaline, determination and the protection of a custom splint, she could rely on her skill and tactical intelligence to take the lead and hold it.

 There was a risk that the referee might inspect the splint and rule her ineligible if it was not fully compliant.
 We took that chance.
 Fortunately, everything went to plan, and the referee paid no attention to the heavy strapping protecting what was clearly an injured dominant hand.